 At the completion of this free class, you’ll have a pair of worsted-weight socks.
 To make them, you already need to be comfortable with how to knit and purl.
 You’ll start with the cuff, then move onto the heel flap, gusset, foot, shaping the toe, and finish with the Kitchener stitch.
 No matter what happens during the process, Perry will guide you every step of the way.

-How We Chose the Best Online Knitting Classes
+How Much Do Online Knitting Classes Cost?

 The majority of classes on this list are free to take and streamable via YouTube or the Instructables platform.
 A premium membership on Skillshare costs around $15 per month, but you can access classes at no cost with a free trial.

 Will I Need to Buy Materials for an Online Knitting Class?

 To get started, all you’ll need is your computer, starter yarn, and knitting needles.
 Each class will detail additional materials depending on the project at hand.

 What Will I Be Able to Create in an Online Knitting Class?

 With an online knitting class, you’ll be able to make fun accessories, items for your home, and gifts for family and friends.
 Wool and the Gang’s tutorials will demonstrate how to make a blanket, macrame plant hanger, and even denim yarn from old jeans.
 On Skillshare you will learn how to knit a slouchy hat, simple scarf, and headband.
 And you’ll walk away from the Instructables course with a striped hat and pair of mittens.